Start today and get one month free.

 - Casualty and theft losses from a federally declared disaster

-The alternative is the standard deduction is a flat amount you can choose to take instead of itemizing.
-In 2024, the standard deduction is $14,600 for single filers and those married filing separately, or $21,900 if you’re a head of household.
-Married couples have a standard deduction of $29,200 if filing jointly.
+The standard deduction is a flat amount you can choose to take instead of itemizing your deductions.
+For the 2024 tax year, the standard deduction was $14,600 for single filers and those married filing separately, $21,900 for heads of household, and $29,200 for married couples filing jointly.
+For the 2025 tax year, these amounts have increased to $15,000, $22,500, and $30,000, respectively.

 You choose between the standard deduction and the itemized deduction on Schedule A of Form 1040.
 If you’re self-employed and file a Schedule C, that’s the form you report any business expenses and tax deductions on.
 You take a standard or itemized deduction in addition to your business’s tax deductions.